Royal Artillery Barracks, Woolwich: Parade ground

 In 1784, the land in front of the south range of the barracks was levelled and laid with gravel to form a parade ground.
-In 1862 a war memorial was 'erected by their comrades to the memory of the Officers, Non Commissioned Officers and Men of the Royal Regiment of Artillery who fell during the Crimean War in the years 1854, 1855, 1856'.
+In 1862 a war memorial was 'erected by their comrades to the memory of the Officers, Non-Commissioned Officers and Men of the Royal Regiment of Artillery who fell during the Crimean War in the years 1854, 1855, 1856.
 Designed by John Bell, the memorial is topped by a large bronze figure of Liberty distributing wreaths from a basket.

-For many years the 17.75-ton Bhurtpore gun, captured by Lord Combermere after the 1826 siege of Bhurtpore, stood outside the barracks.
+For many years the 17.75-ton Bhurtpore gun, captured by Field Marshall the Viscount Combermere after the 1826 siege of Bhurtpore, stood outside the barracks.
 A set of four Florentine guns dating from the mid-18th century were likewise a fixture on the southern edge of the parade ground for many years.
 They were all removed to Larkhill in 2007, along with other historic cannons which had stood in front of the barracks.

 In 2008, for the benefit of the public duties units moving to the barracks, the central part of the parade ground was extended so as to assume the same dimensions as Horse Guards Parade.

 Barrack Field

 Barrack Field, to the south of the Parade Ground, originally formed part of the Bowater Estate (along with the plot on which the Barracks themselves were erected).
-Having acquired the land, the Board of Ordnance built a ha-ha in 1778 along its southern boundary, to prevent livestock from straying on to it from the Common.
-By 1806 the Board had acquired ownership of the common, and the line of the ha-ha was shifted further south as a way of straightening the boundary.
+Having acquired the land, the Board of Ordnance in 1778 built a ha-ha along its southern boundary, to prevent livestock from straying on to it from the Common.
+By 1806 the Board had acquired ownership of Woolwich Common, and the line of the ha-ha was shifted further south as a way of straightening the boundary.
 Since then, the Barrack Field (together with the Common) has been used for various military purposes, including artillery exercises, physical training and large-scale military parades.
-The Royal Artillery Cricket Club played on a cricket ground here (dating from the 18th century); and to the east there were tennis courts and football pitches at various times.
+The Royal Artillery Cricket Club has played on a cricket ground here (dating from the 18th century); and to the east there were tennis courts and football pitches at various times.
 During the First World War the Barrack Field was used as a mobilization camp with over 200 tents.
 During the Second World War part of it was turned into allotments.